Guidance

 We need to take into account what tamariki and rangatahi enjoy doing and what fulfilment they can achieve by being supported to engage in things they prefer and enjoy doing.
 We need to work with caregivers to find ways to retain their participation in any activities and/or enrol them in activities they want to do and caregivers are able to support them to attend.

-Transport to and from such activities can be a challenge particularly when caregivers have other tamariki in their care.
-We have to find ways to overcome any transport barriers to ensure tamariki can achieve these goals.
+Transport to and from such activities can be a challenge particularly when caregivers have other tamariki or rangatahi in their care.
+We have to find ways to overcome any transport barriers to ensure tamariki and rangatahi can achieve these goals.
 It may be something that a whānau member or significant person in their life could accompany them to and this commitment is built into their All About Me plan.

 For tamariki or rangatahi to have someone special in their life watching them play a sports game or attend a kapa haka session can be very affirming and help tamariki and rangatahi have a sense of pride and achievement.
 We need to support this to happen and ensure finances or transport issues are not getting in the way of achieving it.